dwyl/learn-tdd/README.md

 **3**) Open the resulting **html** file
 `open ./out/global.html#getChange`
-you should expect to see something like this in your web browser:
+and you should see something like this in your web browser:

 ![learn-tdd-jsdoc-html](images/jsdoc-html.png)